emp3thy/unsubscriber/DEVELOPMENT_RULES.md

 **When you CAN proceed to next step:**
 - ✅ Current step's acceptance criteria are fully met
 - ✅ All files specified in "Files to Create/Modify" have been created/modified
+- ✅ **Unit tests have been written for all code created/modified in this step**
+- ✅ All unit tests pass
 - ✅ Tests specified in the "Test" section have passed
 - ✅ Code has been committed to git

 **When you CANNOT proceed:**
 - ❌ Acceptance criteria not met
+- ❌ Unit tests not written for new/modified code
 - ❌ Tests fail
 - ❌ Code has errors or warnings
 - ❌ Files not created as specified